See over 100 hookup diagrams :

 Audio and video components today almost always have a remote control.
 These handheld devices allow the user to sit back in a comfortable chair or sofa and control the power on/off, play, stop, volume up/down and similiar functions of components such as a TV, DVD, receiver or set-top-box.

-Most remote controls today operate using infra-red (IR) light signals where the remote control is the transmitter and the audio/video component is the receiver.
+Many remote controls operate using infra-red (IR) light signals where the remote control is the transmitter and the audio/video component is the receiver.
 Depending on which button is pushed on the remote, a coded light signal is sent out across the room and the A/V component interprets the coded signal and acts on it.
 The IR light signal is invisible to the naked eye because it is of a frequency below human eye sensitivity and detection.
 Our eyes do not see these frequencies in the electro-magnetic spectrum.

-It is interesting to note that today's digital cameras and mobile phones are indeed able to detect these IR light signals and in fact you can use your digital camera or the mobile phone camera to test your remote control to determine if it is working or not.
+It is interesting to note that digital cameras and mobile phones are indeed able to detect these IR light signals and in fact you can use your digital camera or mobile phone camera to test your remote control to determine if it is working or not.

 How to test your IR remote control

 Most often, if your remote is not working it is because your remote's batteries are weak or drained completely.
 Installing a new set of batteries will more often than not get the remote working again.
-However if someone has abused the remote or changed the setup and you are not sure if the remote is broken or what is going on, you can use a digital camera to test it.
+However if someone has abused the remote or changed the setup and you are not sure if the remote is broken or what is going on, you can use a digital camera or mobile phone camera to test it.

 1. Make sure you have new batteries in the remote control.